-What Boards & Brokerages Need to Do Before and After a Hurricane
+What Boards & Brokerages Need to Do Before a Hurricane

 Florida Realtors has prepared these guidelines to help organizations prepare and weather hurricanes and other tropical events.
 While this plan is structured for associations, brokerages and agents are encouraged to refer to it in their disaster planning.